Phase portraits and the bifurcation set for the three-vortex interaction system: The reduced equations for

 Using the notation~\eqref{gammadef}, we may write the Hamiltonian as

-yielding evolution equations, again, using $\pdv{h}{Y}=0$,
+yielding evolution equations, again, using \(\pdv{h}{Y}=0\),

-This formula is valid regardless of $\sign{\gamma_3}$ and thus unifies the two systems of equations derived in~\cite{Anurag:2024}.
-This system, like those, can be shown to be a \emph{Nambu bracket} formulation of the equations, defined in terms of the Casimir $\Theta$.
+This formula is valid regardless of \(\sign{\kappa_2}\) and thus unifies the two systems of equations derived in~\cite{Anurag:2024}.

-We note the Hamiltonian~\eqref{hXYZ} is singular when two vortices collide and the argument of the corresponding logarithmic term vanishes.
-The three singularities all occur for $Y=0$ and must also solve~\eqref{rankoneXYZ}.
+The Hamiltonian~\eqref{hXYZ} is singular when two vortices occupy the same location in space, where the argument of the corresponding logarithmic term vanishes.
+The three singularities must solve both \(Y=0\) and Eq.~\eqref{rankoneXYZ}.
 We list them for later reference: